-Tracks in the United Kingdom do not make injury information public, but GREY2K USA conducted an analysis of injury information obtained from social media accounts of industry members.
-This analysis documented a total of 276 specific greyhound injuries dating from 2006 to June 2014.
-Bone fractures were overwhelmingly the most frequently reported injury.
+Tracks in the United Kingdom were not required to make injury information public until 2017, but GREY2K USA Worldwide conducted an analysis of injury information obtained from the social media accounts of leading industry members.
+A total of 276 specific greyhound injuries dating from 2006 to June 2014 could be documented.
+As in other racing jurisdictions, bone fractures were overwhelmingly the most frequently reported injury.